Case Study: Ningaloo region

 King Reef became Australia’s first integrated artificial reef in 2018, repurposing steel structures donated from Woodside’s Griffin Field augmented with purpose built concrete reef modules.
 The reef was a result of a five-year community vision, which was expanded due to the formation of a consortium including the Western Australian State Government, academia, engineers, Woodside and Recfishwest.
 King Reef experienced rapid colonisation post deployment, exceeding the expectations of abundance, species diversity and biomass of fishes observed at natural reef and sand habitats in the Exmouth Gulf.
 Over 100 species of fish were observed through community monitoring in the first four years.
 The reef is now championed by the local recreational fishing community, supported by a Woodside funded reef monitoring and citizen science project and is a pioneer of successful marine habitat enhancement, utilising repurposed infrastructure from the oil and gas industry.
 In 2022, the ongoing King Reef research and monitoring program supported the local community and contributed over 100 hours of baited remote underwater video footage on the reef.
 This included what experts believe to be the first sighted juvenile red emperors on film in the Exmouth Gulf.
 The baited remote underwater video footage has also driven community engagement by highlighting the reef’s rapid ecological development.

-In 2023, Woodside and Recfishwest began a new science program to run over the next two years to document and quantify biodiversity value of the attached marine life (sponges, soft corals etc) creating natural habitat on the introduced hard substrate.
+In 2024, Woodside and Recfishwest continued to progress a focused science program to document and quantify the biodiversity value of attached marine life (sponges, soft corals etc) creating natural habitat on the introduced hard substrate.